Calibration of Distributionally Robust Empirical Optimization Models: Statistics of robust solutions: Asymptotic normality

-The expression for $V(\delta)= A^{-1} B (A^{-1})'$ now follows. \end{proof} Theorem \ref{thm:normality2} shows (asymptotically) that robust optimization adds a bias $\pi$ to the empirical solution where the magnitude of the bias is determined by the robustness parameter $\delta$.
-It can be shown that the direction of the bias $\pi$ optimizes a trade-off between the loss of expected reward and the reduction in variance:
+Theorem \ref{thm:normality2} shows (asymptotically) that robust optimization adds a bias $\pi$ to the empirical solution where the magnitude of the bias is determined by the robustness parameter $\delta$.
+It can be shown that $\pi$ optimizes a trade-off between the loss of expected reward and the reduction in variance: